 Each week they generate thousands of data sets that have a spatial, temporal and experimental component.
 Their data structure is unique - around 10,000 voltage curves distributed on a disk.
 This necessitates the use of novel machine learning algorithms, coupled with classical experimental design.

 Data from their systems was obtained via APIs.
 We developed R software to automatically assess the data quality and remove any rogue readings.
-Second, we created machine learning tools to automatically highlight any potential failures and outliers.
-Third, we proposed new experimental formulations.
+We then created machine learning tools to automatically highlight any potential failures and outliers.
+Finally, we proposed new experimental formulations.